Plan to manage costs for Azure OpenAI Service

 - Under Resource Management select Cost analysis

-To understand the breakdown of what makes up that cost, it can help to modify Group by to Meter and in this case switching the chart type to Line.
-You can now see that for this particular resource the source of the costs is from three different model series with Text-Davinci Tokens representing the bulk of the costs.
+To understand the breakdown of what makes up that cost, it can help to modify Group by to Meter and switching the chart type to Line.
+You can now see that for this particular resource, the source of the costs comes from three different model series with Text-Davinci Tokens that represent the bulk of the costs.

-It's important to understand scope when evaluating costs associated with Azure OpenAI.
-If your resources are part of the same resource group you can scope Cost Analysis at that level to understand the effect on costs.
-If your resources are spread across multiple resource groups you can scope to the subscription level.
+It's important to understand scope when you evaluate costs associated with Azure OpenAI.
+If your resources are part of the same resource group, you can scope Cost Analysis at that level to understand the effect on costs.
+If your resources are spread across multiple resource groups, you can scope to the subscription level.

-If you try to add a filter by service, you'll find that you can't find Azure OpenAI in the list.
-This is because technically Azure OpenAI is part of Cognitive Services so the service level filter is Cognitive Services, but if you want to see all Azure OpenAI resources across a subscription without any other type of Cognitive Services resources you need to instead scope to Service tier: Azure OpenAI:
+If you try to add a filter by service, you find that you can't find Azure OpenAI in the list.
+This situation occurs because Azure OpenAI has commonality with a subset of Azure AI services where the service level filter is Cognitive Services.
+If you want to see all Azure OpenAI resources across a subscription without any other type of Azure AI services resources, instead scope to Service tier: Azure OpenAI:

-You can create budgets to manage costs and create alerts that automatically notify stakeholders of spending anomalies and overspending risks.
+You can create budgets to manage costs and create alerts that notify stakeholders of spending anomalies and overspending risks.
 Alerts are based on spending compared to budget and cost thresholds.
-Budgets and alerts are created for Azure subscriptions and resource groups, so they're useful as part of an overall cost monitoring strategy.
+You create budgets and alerts for Azure subscriptions and resource groups.
+They're useful as part of an overall cost monitoring strategy.

-Budgets can be created with filters for specific resources or services in Azure if you want more granularity present in your monitoring.
-Filters help ensure that you don't accidentally create new resources that cost you additional money.
+You can create budgets with filters for specific resources or services in Azure if you want more granularity present in your monitoring.
+Filters help ensure that you don't accidentally create new resources that cost you more money.
 For more information about the filter options available when you create a budget, see Group and filter options.

-While OpenAI has an option for hard limits that will prevent you from going over your budget, Azure OpenAI does not currently provide this functionality.
-You are able to kick off automation from action groups as part of your budget notifications to take more advanced actions, but this requires additional custom development on your part.
+While OpenAI has an option for hard limits that prevent you from going over your budget, Azure OpenAI doesn't currently provide this functionality.
+You can kick off automation from action groups as part of your budget notifications to take more advanced actions, but this requires additional custom development on your part.

 Export cost data

-You can also export your cost data to a storage account.
-This is helpful when you need or others to do additional data analysis for costs.
+You can also export your cost data to a storage account, which is helpful when you need others to do extra data analysis for costs.
 For example, a finance team can analyze the data using Excel or Power BI.
 You can export your costs on a daily, weekly, or monthly schedule and set a custom date range.
-Exporting cost data is the recommended way to retrieve cost datasets.
+We recommend exporting cost data as the way to retrieve cost datasets.